kubernetes/website/content/en/docs/concepts/services-networking/service.md

 In this mode, kube-proxy watches the Kubernetes master for the addition and removal of Service and Endpoint objects.
 For each Service it opens a port (randomly chosen) on the local node.
-Any connections to this "proxy port" will be proxied to one of the Service's backend Pods (as reported via Endpoints). kube-proxy takes the `SessionAffinity` setting of the Service into account when deciding which backend Pod to use.
+Any connections to this "proxy port" is proxied to one of the Service's backend Pods (as reported via Endpoints). kube-proxy takes the `SessionAffinity` setting of the Service into account when deciding which backend Pod to use.